MrHands/Panini/README.md

 # Installation

 Panini comes with a `CMakeLists.txt` configuration file.
-As an example, you can use the following command to generate a solution for Visual Studio 2017 in the `build` directory:
+Although you should refer to the [CMake documentation](https://cmake.org/) for your specific configuration, as an example, you can use the following command to generate a solution for Visual Studio 2017 in the `build` directory:

 	cmake -G "Visual Studio 15 2017 Win64" -S . -B build